poststatus/wptest/CONTRIBUTING.md

 That's why the best way to contribute to WP Test, in it's current form, is to use the WordPress Admin.

-While not ideal, it does provide the most consistant way to recreate the test data, for now.
+While not ideal, it does provide the most consistent way to recreate the test data, for now.

 In the future, when WP Test hopefully becomes a plugin, it will be much easier to add / edit data.